Skip to content

 1. Loads sensible defaults (blacklists, etc.)

-4. Grants access to ~/.local inside the jail
+4. Grants access to ~/agents and ~/.codex inside the jail

-6. Prepends ~/.local/bin to PATH before running the command
+6. Prepends ~/agents/bin to PATH before running the any command in the jail